 Philip’s Chart of the Stars became widely popular and soon established itself as the standard wallchart for astronomers and anyone else interested in the sky, in much the same way that Norton’s Star Atlas was the standard atlas.
 It is remarkable to think that in the mid 20th century two modest English schoolteachers had come to dominate the international market for astronomical charts.

 Unlike Norton, though, Tancock did not draw his own charts.
 Rather, they were the work of The London Geographical Institute, a division of the map publishers George Philip and Son.
 The first edition charts were rather crudely drawn and printed and have a distinctly wartime feel to them.
-A revised edition appeared in 1943 with minor changes to the text, most notably an expansion of the list of star clusters and nebulae, along with various improvements to the charts that included repositioning of a number of stars, Polaris among them, the inclusion of more deep-sky objects, and amendments to the outline of the Milky Way.
+A revised edition appeared in 1943 with minor changes to the text, most notably an expansion of the list of star clusters and nebulae.
+Various improvements to the charts in this revised edition included repositioning of a number of stars, Polaris among them, the inclusion of more deep-sky objects, and amendments to the outline of the Milky Way.
 The addition of a table of star names used by airmen suggests an attempt to extend its appeal to navigators.

 In 1957 the Philip’s cartographers redrew the charts for a new edition.
 Tancock made minor revisions to the tables and expanded the text on using the chart.
 In 1961 the method of folding the map was changed and an illustrated cover was introduced, replacing the original midnight blue design shown above, but the content remained the same as the 1957 edition.

 The epoch of the charts was not stated on either edition, but the (sometimes inaccurate) star positions in the first edition appear to be for 1900, while those for the 1957 edition are for 1950, which was the standard epoch at the time.
 This second edition of the chart was last reprinted in 1984, thirteen years after Tancock’s death but still bearing his name.
 It was the last printing to do so.